yesnik/linux-guides/logs.md

 Filebeat is a part of ELK stack.

+- It can reduce reading speed if Elastic is under heavy load.
+- Focused on reliability

 ### Fluentd

 [Fluentd](https://www.fluentd.org/) is an open source data collector for unified logging layer.